Intey/OhMyBank/README.md

 - Bankir needs write debts.
 But also he needs work!
 Party time in his brain!
 - Some else

+## Tests
+Cat found in dir spec.
+In root of this - simple core specs.
+In directory `feature` can be founded web-driver specs.
+## Commands
+`lein test` for run all specs.
+`lein spec -a` for run watcher, that run tests after their update.
+`lein ancient upgrade` for upgrade all dependencies.
+Be *on the ledge*!
+`lein repl` for run REPL with this project (My advice is use [LightTable](http://lighttable.com)).

 ### Tasks
 - [x] common db actions
+- [ ] write tests for core calculations
 - [ ] add user
 - [ ] add event
 - [ ] private area